return42/sphkerneldoc/linux_src_doc/arch/arm/mach-omap2/omap_hwmod_c.rst

 addr
     base address for the provider

+size
+    size of the provider address space

 offset
-    base offset for the provider
+    offset of the provider from PRCM instance base

-clkdm
-    base clockdomain for provider

 node
     device node associated with the provider